-This Canadian Robo Advisor only offers the Bank of Montreal’s own ETFs for investments, and provides a choice of 5 portfolios constructed from those ETFs (each with an average of between 6 and 10 different funds).
+The portfolios are managed by a team of wealth managers for an easier and hands-free investing experience.
 The account minimum for the BMO SmartFolio service is a comparatively low C$5,000.
-The advisory fee is based on a percentage rate that equates to roughly C$60 annually for a minimum portfolio of C$5,000.
+The advisory fee is based on a percentage rate that equates to roughly C$60 annually or C$5 monthly for a minimum portfolio of C$5,000.

 In our expert opinion, these are the best 2017 Robo Advisors for investors based in Canada.
 However, if you live in the United States, you should check out our best Robo Advisor reviews so you can choose the best automated service before signing up.